DefGuard/docs/about/about-defguard.md

 ***

-<mark style="color:purple;">**Our primary focus at defguard is on prioritizing security.
+<mark style="color:purple;">**Our primary focus at Defguard is on prioritizing security.
 Then, we aim to make this challenging topic both useful and as easy to navigate as possible.**</mark>

 ***